AleronVaz/Python-basic-projects/README.md

 ### 6) Email Application
 A Python-based simulation of an email communication platform built to demonstrate core Object-Oriented Programming (OOP) principles by using a modular architecture where User, Inbox, and Email classes interact seamlessly.

+---

+### 5) Salary Tracker Application
+Implemeted a Salary tracking system which keeps track of employees and changes using concepts of OOP's encapsulation.

 ## How to use

 1. **Clone the repository:**